Hilbert's third problem: Solution

 In particular, if two polyhedra are scissors-congruent, then they have the same Dehn invariant.
-He then shows that every cube has Dehn invariant zero while every regular tetrahedron has non-zero Dehn invariant.
+Dehn then shows that every cube has Dehn invariant zero while every regular tetrahedron has a non-zero Dehn invariant.
 Therefore, these two shapes cannot be scissors-congruent.
+This implies that not all polyhedra can be dissected into cubes, hence the answer is negative.

 A polyhedron's invariant is defined based on the lengths of its edges and the angles between its faces.
 If a polyhedron is cut into two, some edges are cut into two, and the corresponding contributions to the Dehn invariants should therefore be additive in the edge lengths.
 Similarly, if a polyhedron is cut along an edge, the corresponding angle is cut into two.
 Cutting a polyhedron typically also introduces new edges and angles; their contributions must cancel out.
 The angles introduced when a cut passes through a face add to $\pi$, and the angles introduced around an edge interior to the polyhedron add to $2\pi$.
 Therefore, the Dehn invariant is defined in such a way that integer multiples of angles of $\pi$ give a net contribution of zero.

 All of the above requirements can be met by defining $\operatorname{D}(P)$ as an element of the tensor product of the real numbers $\R$ (representing lengths of edges) and the quotient space $\R/(\Q\pi)$ (representing angles, with all rational multiples of $\pi$ replaced by zero).
 For some purposes, this definition can be made using the tensor product of modules over $\Z$ (or equivalently of abelian groups), while other aspects of this topic make use of a vector space structure on the invariants, obtained by considering the two factors $\R$ and $\R/(\Q\pi)$ to be vector spaces over $\Q$ and taking the tensor product of vector spaces over $\Q$.
 This choice of structure in the definition does not make a difference in whether two Dehn invariants, defined in either way, are equal or unequal.